zipCoder933/Xbuilders/notes/chunk/greedy meshing demo.md

                             && k > CHUNK_HEIGHT / 2 && k < CHUNK_HEIGHT * 0.75) {

                         /*
-                         * We add a set of voxels of type 1 at the top-right of the chunk.
+                         * We add a set of voxels of typeReference 1 at the top-right of the chunk.
                          *
                          */
                         face = new VoxelFace();